mristin/opinionated-commit-message/README.md

 https://github.com/mristin/opinionated-commit-message/workflows/build-and-test/badge.svg?branch=master
 )

-Opinionated-commit-message is a Github Action which checks commit messages according to an opinionated style.
+Opinionated-commit-message is a GitHub Action which checks commit messages according to an opinionated style.

 The style was inspired by https://chris.beams.io/posts/git-commit/: